 Getting To The Centre

-The Ugandan Wildlife Education Centre is found in Entebbe, a city that sits on the shores of Lake Victoria and is found about an hour or two away from Kampala (the country’s capital, and near where ILP volunteers will be living).
+The Ugandan Wildlife Education Centre is found in Entebbe, a city that sits on the shores of Lake Victoria, about an hour or two away from Kampala (the country’s capital, and near where ILP volunteers will be living).
 As a reminder, Uganda is home to some serious gridlock traffic around the capital, so that can increase your travel time.
-Just plan plenty of time to arrive and get home.

 If you want to take a bus, it should take around two hours and cost around $12 if you use this service to get from Kampala to Entebbe.